-Maternal-Fetal Medicine Perinatologist
+Maternal-Fetal Medicine Specialist

-A perinatologist (maternal-fetal medicine doctor or "MFM") is an obstetrician/gynecologist physician with specialized training in caring for mothers and babies who may be at high risk for complications.
+A specialist (maternal-fetal medicine specialist, sometimes referred to as an "MFM" or perinatologist), is an obstetrician/gynecologist physician with specialized training in caring for patients and babies who may be at high risk for complications.
 In addition to caring for patients, they teach and do research at the University.
 They are sometimes called attendings, which is a term that means they have completed their training.

-Maternal-Fetal Medicine Fellow
+Maternal-Fetal Medicine (MFM) Fellow

-A fellow is a physician who is training to care for women with high-risk pregnancies.
+An MFM fellow is a physician who is trained to care for patients with high-risk pregnancies.
 They have graduated from medical school and finished a residency training program in obstetrics/gynecology.
 You may be treated by a fellow during your care at UCSF.